salesforce/lwc-rfcs/text/0110-dynamic-components.md

 }
 ```

+The example above is using a **variable dynamic import** which is not statically analyzable.
+Using this is strongly discouraged and requires multiple level of approvals.

 #### Metadata

 The compiler add to its metadata all of the parsed dynamic imports, its source value and the hints (queryString parameters), here is an example of the output: